semaphoreci/semaphore/docs/docs/reference/jobs-yaml.md

 ### secrets {#secrets-in-spec}

-A list of [secrets](../using-semaphore/secrets) to be imported in the job.
+A list of [secrets](../using-semaphore/secrets) to be imported into the job.

 Each secret requires the `name` property to identify the secret by name.